blind-git/BAR-Tweaks/README.md

 **File:** [`enable-regenerative-alloys.lua`](enable-regenerative-alloys.lua)

 **Usage:** `!bset tweakdefs <base64>`
-- Adds autoheal and idle-autoheal to all units and buildings.
+- Adds autoheal and idle autoheal to all units and buildings.

-- Adds 10% autoheal to units that already could.
+- Boosts all units autoheal + idle autoheal by 10%

-- Buff all army unit health by 20%
+- Boost all army unit health by 20%

-- Buff all building health by 30%
+- Boost all building health by 30%

 **Code:**
 ```